Ranhera: Overview

 History records that the town was named after the sage Sri Nagababa.
 In the west of Ranhera at a distance of 1 km is an ashram and an old temple of the Sri Nagababa.
 Other temples in the town is the chawk Mandir and the Shiv mandir.
 There is a Sarva UP Gramin Bank (PNB) Branch.

 Shri Rajaram Hospital provide affordable and competent care to all sections of society "a good patient care & concern with dedication for patient and their family since early nineteenth century".
-Ranhera village comes under YEIDA (Yamuna Expressway Industrial Development Area).
+Ranhera village comes under YEIDA (Yamuna Expressway Industrial Development Authority).
 Its member of the Legislative Assembly is Dhirendra Singh, Ranhera falls under Jewar Constituency.

 According to the Indian census report published in 2014, a population of 7800 was recorded.
 Males account for 52% of the population and females account for 48% of the population.
 In Ranhera, 22% of the population is less than six years of age.
 The census report throws light on the literacy rate of the village which is 51% which is lower than the national average literacy rate of 59.5%.
 The male literacy rate is 54% and the female literacy rate is 46%.